 “Oh shit!”
 Peter’s eyes, already wide, widened a little more.
 They were approaching the off-ramp at breakneck speed; they couldn’t make the turn without skidding out.
 “Oh SHIT!”

-But just as the wheel yanked sharply to the right, the Bite Mobile’s back sounded with a series of clanks.
+But just as the wheel yanked sharply to the right, the Bite Mobile’s back section let loose with a series of clanks.
 Peter shot a look over his shoulder and saw a sleek, compact jet engine emerge from the car, swinging on a motorized swivel to counteract the centrifugal force of the whirlwind turn.
-Its multiple thrusters burned with eye-catching blue, moving on ball-mounted joints to push at the exact right angles to stabilize the vehicle.
+Its ball-jointed thrusters burned with eye-catching blue.

 “Oh my God!”
 Eun gasped.
 “We’re going four hundred miles an hour!”

-Their multi-cluster jet-engine burned hotter, filling the rearview mirror with a wash of sapphire.
-They were cutting around cars just as fast as they had in the city.
-Compared to the Bite Mobile, everyone else was crawling along—everyone else was doing sixty or seventy.
+Their multi-cluster jet-engine burned hotter, filling the rearview mirror with a sapphire halo.
+Compared to the Bite Mobile, nearby cars were crawling along—everyone else was doing sixty or seventy.

-Suddenly, high-tech munitions zipped down from above.
-Giant plumes of fire erupted around them.
+Suddenly, high-tech munitions zipped down from above and hit the ground, erupting into gigantic plumes of skin-prickling fire.
 The Bite Mobile employed evasive maneuvers, swerving violently from side to side.

 “PULL OVER!” a voice blared through a megaphone.
 “THIS IS ANOS’S SPECIAL RESPONSE UNIT!
-PULL OVER AND SURRENDER YOUR ILLEGAL TECHNOLOGY!”
+YOU ARE IN POSSESSION OF ILLEGAL TECH!
+PULL OVER NOW!”

 “Illegal tech?”
-Kora leaned forward between the seats and looked quizzically from Peter to Eun.
+Kora poked her head between the seats and looked quizzically from Peter to Eun.

-Bitefighter’s hologram materialized on the luminescent grid that was centered below the windshield.
+Bitefighter’s hologram materialized on the luminescent grid centered below the windshield.
 The extradimensional rapscallion dropped to a knee and scribbled something on his whiteboard.
 He held it up so all could see:

 Stable version of element 115.

 Peter shot her a sideways glance.
-“Bob Lazar was the first person who ever talked about it.
+“Bob Lazar was the first person who bought it to the public’s attention.
 He used to work at Area 51, trying to reverse-engineer Gray technology so the government could—”

 “Enough with the history lesson!”
 Eun snapped.
-“What does it do?”
+“What’s it do?”

-“It allows consciousness to make a wrinkle in the fabric of space-time.
-UFOS have a long history of defying physics; element 115 was what they used to—”
+“It allows consciousness to manipulate gravity.
+UFOS have a long history of defying physics; element 115 is what they use to—”

 Peter started screaming all over again.
 The other two joined in.